sweattep/modern_quotes/README.md

 >you don't design for reuse, you design for use

+>agile has no brain

 >if we love nothing, we become nothing

+>an audit product, at its most fundamental nature, must have a person involved who is an experienced qualified professional

 >The potential of an athlete is limited only by the level of their basic ability.